- Graduate Teaching Assistant Workshop

 10:30 - 12:00 Practice Presentations* – Designated students meet in assigned rooms

 Each participant will be assigned a reporting time for their practice presentation.
 The presentation will be repeated as the major portion of your Workshop evaluation.
 You are to prepare an 8-10 minute lesson segment for presentation to an imaginary class.
-Assume that your audience is one of the classes you will teach as a GTA but pick a very simple topic (NOT your research!) so that you can teach it thoroughly in 8-10 minutes.
+Assume that your audience is one of the classes you will teach as a GTA..
 Although this is only a portion of what would be a longer lesson, it must include an introduction, a body, and a conclusion.
-You may wish to use the board, transparencies, PowerPoint or other visual aids and any handouts you have prepared.
+You may wish to use the board, PowerPoint or other visual aids and any handouts you have prepared.
 There will be strict adherence to the time limits.
 Good teachers plan well for the use of the time available.

 ** FINAL ASSESSMENT

-Your final assessment will include your 10 minute presentation.
-In addition, you will be asked for some general information about yourself, you will be asked to make an impromptu class announcement and there may be questions asked you concerning your lesson.
-Also, you will be asked to respond to some typical student questions.
+Your final assessment will include your 10- minute presentation.
+If you have some PowerPoint slides, please bring them on a thumb drive-do not retrieve if from your email!
+At first, you will be asked for some general information about yourself and then asked to give your presentation.
+You may be aksed questions concerning your lesson.
+Then, you will be asked to make an impromptu class announcement about a typical GTA.
+Finally, you will be asked to respond to some typical student questions.

-Each participant will be assigned a reporting time for assessment.
-This is the only time you will be required to report during the remainder of the workshop.
-Each participant will be assessed by a panel of four individuals, including one faculty member from your department, one Workshop professor/ staff member, and two undergraduate students.
+Each participant will be assigned a reporting time for their final assessment.
+This is the only time you will be required to report during the remainder of the Workshop.
+Whenever possible, each participant will be assessed by a panel of at leat four individuals, including one faculty member from your department, one Workshop staff member, and two undergraduate students.
 The assessment procedure takes about 25 minutes.
 Copies of the final report on your participation and assessment will be emailed to you and to your department chair before midnight on the day of your assessment.

 WEBSITE & CANVAS

-Much of the material we cover in the Workshop is found on our website.
-There is information on teaching, syllabi and what’s required, resources, presentation tips, and special information for international GTAs.
-The website is: www.sccen.mst.edu.
+Much of the material we cover in the Workshop is found on our website instead of printing it out.
+There is information on teaching, syllabi and what’s required, resources, and tips for all, including special information for international GTAs.
+The website is: email@example.com

-As a part of being enrolled in the Workshop, you have access to Canvas on the GTA Organization.
-It is cross linked with the website so materials will be available after the Workshop.
+As a part of being enrolled in the Workshop, you have access to the GTA Organization on CANVAS It is cross linked with the website so materials will be available after the Workshop.
 However, if something speaks to you, we suggest strongly that you make your own copy and files.